containers/containertoolbx.org/doc.md

 Note that Toolbx makes no promise about security beyond what's already available in the usual command line environment on the host that everybody is familiar with.

+Examples of use cases that fit this description can be found [here](/use).

 ## Manual

 Welcome to the world of this powerful command line utility.
 No longer will project environments clash with your host operating system, nor will you be limited to a single OS version.